jc-prg/birdhouse-cam/README.md

 ## Main Software Features

 * Use as web-app on an iPhones or in a browser
-* Watch **live stream** with 1-2 cameras
+* Watch **live stream** with 1 or 2 cameras
   * via Raspberry Pi camera
   * USB web cam (e.g. RPi cam inside and USB web cam outside)
 * **Record photos**
-  * e.g. every 20 seconds (configurable in data/config.json)
+  * e.g. every 20 seconds from sunrise to 20:00 local time (configurable in the device settings)
-  * Similarity detection, filter photos with movement in a defined area
+  * Similarity detection, filter photos with movement in a defined area (visualize differences)
+  * camera and image settings configurable (brightness, contrast, ...)
 * **Manage photos**
   * Mark photos and videos as favorites and to be deleted
   * Mark a range of photos between two marked photos as to be deleted